 - Developing and launching a new website, Open Ownership, the first public, open data, global database of company ownership information, providing public access to information on who owns 1.9 million companies in 24 countries.

-- Taking a strong public stand encouraging the United States to remain in the Paris Climate Change agreement, and collaborated with leading climate advocacy groups at the forefront of the “We Are Still In”
+- Taking a strong public stand encouraging the United States to remain in the Paris Climate Change agreement, and collaborated with leading climate advocacy groups at the forefront of the “We Are Still In” campaign.

 - Welcoming Christiana Figueres, the internationally recognized leader on global climate change who helped secure the historic Paris Agreement in 2015, as a new B Team leader.